kampfwuffi/Sovol-SV08-Optimized-Macros/README.md

 ## **STEP 3: DO CALIBRATIONS: **

-Reboot machine
+- Reboot machine
-Set 0,4mm nozzle in printer.cfg and Orca Slicer if no 0,6mm nozzle installed Be sure your serial numbers are pasted from old printer.cfg in new printer.cfg Be sure temperatures for nozzle and bed are adjusted in Orca and Macro.cfg (see global_variables).
+- Set 0,4mm nozzle in printer.cfg and Orca Slicer if no 0,6mm nozzle installed
+- Be sure your serial numbers are pasted from old printer.cfg in new printer.cfg
+- Be sure temperatures for nozzle and bed are adjusted in Orca and Macro.cfg (see global_variables).
 Default are PETG temperatures.
-For PLA lower temp values required. uncomment hardware upgrade code in Macro.cfg and printer.cfg for Neopixel nozzle LED and chamber fan if installed (optional PID Tuning (Menu in LCD display))
+For PLA lower temp values required.
+- Uncomment hardware upgrade code in Macro.cfg and printer.cfg for Neopixel nozzle LED and chamber fan if installed
+- (optional PID Tuning (Menu in LCD display))
-Calibrate Z-offset (Menu in LCD display) - Important!
+- Calibrate Z-offset (Menu in LCD display) - Important!
-Quad Gantry Level  (Menu in LCD display) - Important Bed Mesh (Menu in LCD display) - Important Auto-Calibrate (= Input Shaping Menu in LCD display) - Important Belt Test - Important
+- Quad Gantry Level  (Menu in LCD display) - Important
+- Bed Mesh (Menu in LCD display) - Important
+- Auto-Calibrate (= Input Shaping Menu in LCD display) - Important
+- Belt Test - Important
-The individual printer calibration settings will be stored in modified printer.cfg (section SAVE_CONFIG)
+- The individual printer calibration settings will be stored in modified printer.cfg (section SAVE_CONFIG)

 ## **STEP 4: Test printer and all fans in Mainsail with sliders, e.g. test prints,….**